andrewdscott12/localLLM/docs/roo-and-claude-code.md

 - `mistralai/Codestral-22B-v0.1`
 	- Strong candidate for local coding and agentic use
 	- Still considered experimental until tool-use behavior is confirmed end-to-end
+- `Qwen/Qwen3-Coder-30B-A3B-Instruct`
+    - **Recommended model for Roo agentic use.** Demonstrated reliable file read/write and command execution.
+    - Streaming format validated: clean `delta.tool_calls`, no thinking tokens, correct `finish_reason: tool_calls`.
+    - **Claude Code: tool calls hallucinated.** The model emits well-formed tool call JSON for simple prompts, but under Claude Code's full multi-tool system prompt it falls back to describing actions in natural language instead of calling tools (e.g. `/debug` reports "created debug_log_analysis.md" but no file is written).
+This is a fine-tuning gap — the model does not reliably follow Claude Code's bespoke tool schema at 30B scale.

 Recommendation: